About the work

 This series starts tie together my love for story, my degree in film and my love for art and photography.

-“Hollywood” as a working title, is wrongly named, of course, particular as it’s starting to evolve.
+Initially this series earned the name “Hollywood” as a working title; wrongly named, of course, particularly as it started to evolve.
 If anything it should be called “Indie” given how size of the crew, cast and the nature of the themes.
 But “Indie” is an awkward name, a certainly a far less “platonic” name for the idea of movies, hopes, and dreams all rolled into one.
-But the name was dirived from the idea of creating minature sets to shoot with.
+But the name was derived from the idea of creating miniature sets to shoot with.

 Miniatures have long been used in Hollywood.
 In my case, trapped in my house during the Covid Period, I realized that I might be able to create my own environments to shoot in.

 The work itself evolved from my self-portraits.
 But though I am in most of these, these are not self-portraits.
 They are not of me, but a character I am playing that is, of course, shaded with my own feelings, but who have their onw history and lives quite separate from mine.

 With the exception of the images that contain a car of some sort, all of the images here are composites, meaning I’ve used more than one photograph or image blended together to create the final piece.
 Some of the environments are actually based on miniatures I’ve made.
 I am, as I write this working on my first 3D rendered exterior.
 To me, using composites, digital manipulation, the use of miniatures, these are less photographs and more “works”.